Group Contractions via Infinite-Dimensional Lie Theory: Introduction

 \section{Introduction}

-The general idea of Lie algebra contractions goes back to Segal's work \cite{Seg51} and was then studied in a more specialised way by Wigner and İnönü \cite{Inonu:1953sp}: A Lie algebra construction aims to construct a new Lie algebra from a given one via a \emph{singular limit} procedure.
+The general idea of Lie algebra contractions goes back to Segal's work \cite{Seg51} and was then studied in a more specialized way by Wigner and \.{I}nönü \cite{Inonu:1953sp}: A Lie algebra contraction aims to construct a new Lie algebra from a given one via a \emph{singular limit} procedure.
 Let us first exemplify this by the standard example, the contraction of \(\mathfrak{so}(3)\) to \(\mathfrak{iso}(2)\).
 We present this example with explicit coordinates and then turn to a coordinate-free notation later.
 Consider \(\mathfrak{so}(3)\) with generators \(X_1, X_2, X_3\).
 Then, the structure constants for \(\mathfrak{so}(3)\) are given by the Levi-Civita symbol in three dimensions, i.e.\ \(\tensor{f}{_{ab}^c} = \tensor{\epsilon}{_{ab}^c}\) or, explicitly,

 Now, we consider the rescalings

 This results in the Lie bracket relations